eProsima/Fast-DDS-statistics-backend/docs/rst/types/data_kind.rst

 ========

-The *eProsima Fast DDS Statistics Backend* records statistics data of different nature, as provided by *eProsima Fast DDS*, e.g., latency or message count.
+The *eProsima Fast DDS Statistics Backend* records statistics data of different nature, as provided by *eProsima Fast DDS Statistics Module*, e.g., latency or message count.
 We refer to the nature of these data values as their |DataKind-api|.

-- |FASTDDS_LATENCY-api|: The latency between a write operation in the data writer and the moment the data is available in the data reader
+- |FASTDDS_LATENCY-api|: The latency between a write operation in the data writer and the moment the data is available in the data reader.

-- |NETWORK_LATENCY-api|: The Latency in the communication between two locators
+- |NETWORK_LATENCY-api|: The latency in the communication between two locators.

-- |PUBLICATION_THROUGHPUT-api|: Amount of data (in Mb/s) sent by a data writer
+- |PUBLICATION_THROUGHPUT-api|: Amount of data (in Mb/s) sent by a data writer.

-- |SUBSCRIPTION_THROUGHPUT-api|: Amount of data (in Mb/s) received by a data reader
+- |SUBSCRIPTION_THROUGHPUT-api|: Amount of data (in Mb/s) received by a data reader.

-- |RTPS_PACKETS_SENT-api|: Amount of packets sent from a participant to a Locator
+- |RTPS_PACKETS_SENT-api|: Amount of packets sent from a participant to a locator.

-- |RTPS_BYTES_SENT-api|: Amount of bytes sent from a participant to a Locator
+- |RTPS_BYTES_SENT-api|: Amount of bytes sent from a participant to a locator.

-- |RTPS_PACKETS_LOST-api|: Amount of packets lost from a participant to a Locator
+- |RTPS_PACKETS_LOST-api|: Amount of packets lost from a participant to a locator.

-- |RTPS_BYTES_LOST-api|: Amount of bytes lost from a participant to a Locator
+- |RTPS_BYTES_LOST-api|: Amount of bytes lost from a participant to a locator.

-- |RESENT_DATA-api|: Amount of DATA/DATAFRAG sub-messages that had to be resent from a data writer
+- |RESENT_DATA-api|: Amount of DATA/DATAFRAG sub-messages that had to be resent from a data writer.

-- |HEARTBEAT_COUNT-api|: Amount of HEARTBEATs that a data writer sends
+- |HEARTBEAT_COUNT-api|: Amount of HEARTBEATs that a data writer sends.

-- |ACKNACK_COUNT-api|: Amount of ACKNACKs that a data reader sends
+- |ACKNACK_COUNT-api|: Amount of ACKNACKs that a data reader sends.

-- |NACKFRAG_COUNT-api|: Amount of NACKFRAGs that a data reader sends
+- |NACKFRAG_COUNT-api|: Amount of NACKFRAGs that a data reader sends.

-- |GAP_COUNT-api|: Amount of GAPs that a data writer sends
+- |GAP_COUNT-api|: Amount of GAPs that a data writer sends.

-- |DATA_COUNT-api|: Amount of DATA/DATAFRAGs that a data writer sends
+- |DATA_COUNT-api|: Amount of DATA/DATAFRAGs that a data writer sends.

-- |PDP_PACKETS-api|: Amount of PDP packets sent by  Participant
+- |PDP_PACKETS-api|: Amount of PDP packets sent by a participant.

-- |EDP_PACKETS-api|: Amount of EDP packets sent by  Participant
+- |EDP_PACKETS-api|: Amount of EDP packets sent by a participant.

-- |DISCOVERED_ENTITY-api|: Time when a participant discovers another DDS entity
+- |DISCOVERED_ENTITY-api|: Time when a participant discovers another DDS entity.

-- |SAMPLE_DATAS-api|: Amount of DATA/DATAFRAGs needed to send a single sample
+- |SAMPLE_DATAS-api|: Amount of DATA/DATAFRAGs needed to send a single sample.

-Each data kind may relate to one or two entities where they are measured.
+Each data kind may relate to one or two :ref:`entities<types_entity_kind>` where they are measured.
 For example, a `FASTDDS_LATENCY` is always measured between a data data writer and a data reader, whereas `PDP_PACKETS` is always measured in a participant, with no other entity involved in the measurement.